LuizFerK/GoBarber/README.md

 ### Web

 - See all the clients appointments with you
-- Display the appointments in every day of the week
+- Display the appointments every day of the week
 - Update your profile

 ### Mobile

 - See all barbers
-- See the barber disponibility on the day/wekk
+- See the barber disponibility on the day/weak
 - Create an appointment with a barber
 - Update your profile

 # :wrench: Installation

 ### Required :warning:
+- Node.js
 - Yarn
-- Node.js
+- MongoDB database
 - Postgres database
-- MongoDB database
 - Redis database

 ### SSH